The extraordinary life of Cranogwen: From mariner to poet and so much more …

 A Welsh Magazine for the Women of Wales

-Cranogwen is remembered as the first women to attempt many goals within the literary field in Wales.
+Cranogwen is remembered as the first woman to attempt many goals within the literary field in Wales.

 Among her greatest achievements was the success of ‘Y Frythones’; the only second Welsh magazine to be dedicated to women’s issues, and the first to be edited by a female.

 Cranogwen’s vision, as editor, would drive and shape the magazine’s content from 1879 to 1889.
 The publication included many interesting features including short stories and poems, campaigns, problem pages and advisory columns.
 As a general rule, every issue would also contain an article dedicated to the life and work of a respected woman, set as an example to the reader.

 Cranogwen also championed the works of other female writers in ‘Y Frythones’ and gave many a platform to develop and showcase their voices.

 It seems that Cranogwen’s talents were endless!
 She was an effective public speaker and travelled to America twice in order to address audiences and lecture on various subjects.